Dr Layal Hakim

 Layal completed her PhD in April 2014 and joined the Department of Computing at Imperial College London as a research associate in July 2014.
 She was a member of the MOSS project, which was funded by the Technology Strategy Board, and lead by Professor John Darlington.
 The main aim of this project is to obtain a way of processing and archiving binary large objects by making wide use of functional programming languages.
 As the operations on binary large objects are generally immutable, they can be treated as mathematical values that are amenable to manipulation using functional programming techniques.
 Such techniques rely on the use of abstractions, particularly control abstractions presented as higher-order functions.
 In October 2015, Layal joined the Department of Mathematics at Imperial College as a research associate in the Applied Mathematics and Mathematical Physics section.
 Alongside her research, Layal used to lecture and mentor undergraduate students in the Department of Mathematics and the Department of Computing.
 In May 2017, she was awarded the Imperial College FoNS Annual Prize for Excellence in the Support of Teaching and Learning.

-Research Interests: Integral equations, numerical methods, solid mechanics, fracture mechanics, viscoelasticity, and programming.
+Research Interests: Integral equations, numerical methods, solid mechanics, fracture mechanics, viscoelasticity, programming, and the pedagogy of mathematics in higher education.

 Academic Year 2018-2019: